aliasrobotics/RVD/README.md

 Feel free to contact us if you have any requests of feedaback at **contact[at]aliasrobotics[dot]com**

 ### Automatic pings for manufacturers
-By default, new vulnerabilities are reported to the original manufacturer and/or open source project maintaners however other flaws aren't.
+By default, new vulnerabilities are reported to manufacturers and/or open source projects however other flaws aren't.
 Alias Robotics can inform manufacturers directly when weaknesses are reported.
 If you're interested in this service, contact **contact[at]aliasrobotics[dot]com**.

-Finally, if you're a manufacturer and are interested in receiving early pings about vulnerabilities in open source projects, reach out.

 ## Appendices